 The Pyron detector, which was developed by G. W. Pickard of Amesbury, Mass., and patented by him, is somewhat similar to the silicon type in form excepting that the upper tension spring carrying the pointed contact is wide and massive, its adjusting screw being of a very fine thread.
 The pyron crystal is iron pyrites, the former name being the trade name under which the detector is known.
 Its upper face is highly polished and the detector, while combining high sensitiveness with other numerous features, has the very important merit of withstanding heavy nearby discharges without being knocked out of adjustment, and for this reason is much in use in the United States Navy, on battleships.

-In use in the United States Navy, on Dattleships.
 Another type of crystal detector which has been developed by G. W. Pickard and is strongly covered with patent rights, is the Perikon detector.
-This detector consists of two crystals, copper pyrites and zincite, held in firm contact against each other.
+This detector consists of two crystals, copper pyrites and ziacite, held in firm contact against each other.
 The mounting of these two crystals is exceedingly clever, the copper pyrite crystal being mounted in a cup on a rod which is so arranged that it can be swung in all directions and contact with any portion of the crystals can be obtained.
 The zincite crystals are in turn mounted in a large cup; usually a number of these being used.
 The two crystal surfaces are brought into a firm contact by means of a spring which can also be varied.
 The Perikon detector is probably the most sensitive of the crystal rectifying types, though this is largely a matter of opinion.
 The authors, after extensive experiments, have found that Galena, if used according to the method advocated by them and explained in a later description, is probably the most sensitive of the crystal detectors, and more so than the Perikon.
-The Perikon detector is illustrated in fig. 6, and is largely used in the Navy and Army wireless stations as well as in the better commercial stations.
+The Perikon detector is illustrated in fig. 6, and is largely used in the Navy and Army wireless stations as well as, in the better commercial stations.
 Its ease of adjustment makes this detector one of the most popular, and it produces a sharp clear sound in the telephone receivers.
-The nearby stations also effect its adjustment as in the instance of the silicon detector.
-To overcome the effect of the strong oscillations, the Perikon detector has lately been placed in a small pool of oil, so that oxidization of the elements, either by the natural action of the atmosphere, or the more rapid effect of strong signals, are reduced to a minimum.
+Th 1.5% of the atmosphere, or the more rapid effect of strong signals, are reduced to a minimum.
 It is well to state that galena and silicon are also used in the same manner, and in fact the covering of these detectors with dust-proof covers has also been suggested lately.
 Such precautions prevent the oxidization of the crystals to a great extent, and the absence of the dust renders the sensitiveness much greater.
 No battery current is employed with Perikon detectors usually, and the wiring diagram is illustrated in fig. 7, the same wiring scheme being used for all the other crystal detectors.
 Battery current is sometimes used, the voltage being very low and regulated by a potentiometer.
 The polarity of this current must be such that the positive line is connected to the copper pyrites.